CiscoTestAutomation/genie/docs/blitz/design/save/filters.rst

 Save with No filter
 ^^^^^^^^^^^^^^^^^^^^

-Below you can find examples of how to save the entire output to a variable name.
+Below you can find examples of how to save the entire output to a variable name and/or a file.

 .. code-block:: YAML